100 Employee Turnover Statistics and How to Leverage Them in 2024

 Here’s how:

 • Lack of Support: Employees need support from leaders.
 Absence of this leads to frustration and, then, increased turnover.
+Using an employee turnover calculator can help identify trends and areas where support is lacking, allowing for better retention strategies.

 • Poor Communication: Clear instructions prevent mistakes, while miscommunication increases turnover.